 One reason to be proactive is to replace an inefficient water heater.

 A high-efficiency water heater can cut your bills significantly.
-Depending on whether you choose a traditional tank model, a heat pump water heater, or a tankless or solar model, you can save 10% to 50% on your water heating bill over a heater that meets minimum efficiency standards.
+Depending on whether you choose a traditional tank model or an on-demand tankless system, you can save 10% to 50% on your water heating bill over a heater that meets minimum efficiency standards.
 That means your purchase can wind up paying for itself fairly quickly.
-An ENERGY STAR heat pump model, for example, isn’t cheap, but it can save a four-person household $300+ per year in energy costs.